Open menu

 Lead Consultant: Pei Partnership Architects

-The black granite pier designed for the Serra sculpture, a monolithic chamfered parallelogram, terminates a palm lined allee cove, creating a majestic backdrop to the Museum of Islamic Art providing panoramic views of the entire Doha Bay and rapidly transforming skyline.
-The pier cantilevers 249ft on its side, over the water, creating an innate tension between the verticality of the sculpture and the horizontality of the pier.
-Inaugurated in December 2011, the sculpture commemoration celebrated Doha as the 2011 Cultural Capital of the Middle East.
+The black granite pier designed for the Serra sculpture—a monolithic chamfered parallelogram—extends from the end of a palm-lined allée, forming a majestic backdrop to the museum.
+From this vantage point, visitors are treated to panoramic views of Doha Bay and the city’s rapidly transforming skyline.
+The pier cantilevers 249 feet over the water, creating a powerful tension between its horizontality and the verticality of the sculpture.

 Project Gallery